magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 browse and read its documentation.
-As you know, one problem with open source software regards the corresponding documentation which is frequently minimal, if not absent, outdated or requiring a level of comprehension of the details which as newbie we still have to grasp.
+As you know, one problem with open source software regards the corresponding documentation which is frequently minimal, if not absent, outdated or requiring a level of comprehension of details which as newbie we still have to grasp.

 Likely, most of the CLJ/CLJS open source libraries are hosted on [github](https://github.com/) which offers an amazing support for